Los Angeles Union Station: History

 In December 1989, the Santa Fe Pacific Realty Co purchased Southern Pacific's shareholding in the station, followed in January 1990 by Union Pacific's 22% and Santa Fe's 34%.

 Metrolink commuter rail service began on October 26, 1992, with Union Station as the terminus for the San Bernardino Line, the Santa Clarita Line (later renamed the Antelope Valley Line) and the Ventura County Line.
 In January 1993, Metro's Red Line subway began service to the station, followed by Metrolink's Riverside Line in June.
 The Orange County Commuter train was discontinued on March 28, 1994, and replaced by Metrolink's Orange County Line.
-In May 2002, Metrolink added additional service to stations in Orange and Riverside counties with the opening of the 91 Line.
+In May 2002, Metrolink added additional service to stations in Orange and Riverside counties with the opening of the 91 Line (now the 91/Perris Valley Line.)

 Light rail service arrived at Union Station on July 26, 2003, when Metro's Gold Line began operating to Pasadena from tracks 1 and 2.
 The line was expanded south over US 101 in November 2009 with the opening of the Gold Line Eastside Extension.

-In February 2011, the board of the Los Angeles County Metropolitan Transportation Authority (Metro) approved the purchase of Union Station from Prologis and Catellus Development (a descendant of the Santa Fe and Southern Pacific railroads) for $75 million.
+In February 2011, the board of Los Angeles Metro approved the purchase of Union Station from Prologis and Catellus Development (a descendant of the Santa Fe and Southern Pacific railroads) for $75 million.
 The deal was closed on April 14, 2011.
 Since taking over ownership of the station, Metro has focused on increasing services for passengers at the station.
 One of the most noticeable changes is the addition of several retail and dining businesses to the concourse.

 Amtrak opened a Metropolitan Lounge at Union Station on September 23, 2013.
 The lounge is open to Amtrak passengers traveling in sleeping car accommodations as well as some Amtrak Guest Rewards members (Select Plus and Select Executive levels only).
 The lounge features a staffed ticket counter, complimentary refreshments, complimentary Wi-Fi, and a conference room.
 Passengers using the Metropolitan Lounge receive priority boarding.

 Metro plans to install Bluetooth beacons in Union Station to enable sending text messages to travelers' smartphones.

 On March 15, 2021, it was announced that the station would serve as a joint venue of the 93rd Academy Awards along with the Dolby Theatre due to the impact of the COVID-19 pandemic on cinema.
 The ceremony was criticized for limiting access to the station and its COVID-19 testing site due to security measures mandated by the Academy.

 On October 19, 2022, Greyhound moved its primary Los Angeles station to the Patsaouras Transit Plaza at Union Station.